 PHYS 415 Advanced Physics Laboratory I (2): Experimental methods and instrumentation chosen to synthesize concepts studied in advanced physics courses.

-Prerequisites: PHYS 233 & 301
+Prerequisites: PHYS 233A or B & 301

 PHYS 416 Advanced Physics Laboratory II (2): Project-based lab course, with a research project chosen in consultation with a Physics faculty.
 Projects will be either experimental or computational.
 Formal research paper and oral presentation required at the end of the course.

-Prerequisites: PHYS 233 & 301
+Prerequisites: PHYS 233A or B & 301